MikeAlbertFleetSolutions/plug_ribbon/README.md

 After you are done, run `mix deps.get` in your shell to fetch the dependencies.

-The ribbon will display a label with your current environment in capital letters.
+The ribbon will display the specified label.
-`Mix.env |> Atom.to_string |> String.upcase`

 ## Testing